ChrisMartin-io/grgo_takehome/README.md

 # Grabango exercise

 ## **Overview**
-Sample library app, built on Postgres database with Flask on the back end and React on the front end.
-Data set is Amazon top 50 bestselling book 2009-2019, found here: https://www.kaggle.com/sootersaalu/amazon-top-50-bestselling-books-2009-2019.
+Sample library app, built on Postgres database with Flask & SQLAlchemy on the back end and React on the front end.
+Data set is Amazon top 50 bestselling books 2009-2019, found here: https://www.kaggle.com/sootersaalu/amazon-top-50-bestselling-books-2009-2019.

 --

 In case it might be helpful, I've recorded a demo video of installation and functionality.
-[Demo video here](https://drive.google.com/drive/u/0/folders/1_IzMp2VkqZmfBAqprpigbLxVzUGuT0iO)
+[Demo video here](https://vimeo.com/622656058)
 ## **Contents**
 * [Directory Index](#directory-index)
 * [Installation](#installation)